dhuchthausen/ces-about/README.md

 ## Development server

 First run `npm install`.
 Then run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
+If you want to bind it to an ip-address, use `ng serve --host=(ip-address)`.
+If you want to open the app automatically use `ng serve --open`.

 ## Code scaffolding